archivesilver/wx-flags/README.md

 # Troubleshooting
 - If you receive errors about libraries that couldn't be found, it is probably because wxWidgets team has decided to change the library naming conventions.
 As a workaround, you can try renaming your libraries to what the tool is expecting.
 - If you receive errors stating that the tool is configured incorrectly, it means the original wx-config tool is not working the way it's supposed to.
 Make sure you can first use wx-config without this tool without receiving unusual errors.
+- If you receive errors about undefined or replaced symbols, it is probably about a missing library or the library order.
+I will try to update the order if I get feedback.

 # Additional Tips
 These aren't really related to the tool, but while we're at it, I figured I would list the other things I have done to work more comfortably with static linking.